aelzenaar/ncea-notes/README.md

 ## Other in progress
 I hope to begin work on specific notes for scholarship physics at some point in 2018.
 I tend to like the ESA study guide for chemistry so currently have no notes planned (except perhaps for scholarship, but I do not feel that I know the material well enough to write that any time soon).
-I am taking a course in spectroscopy next semester so I may write more detailed notes for that topic.
+I am taking a course in spectroscopy this semester so I may write more detailed notes for that topic.

 Level 1 maths notes would also be nice but I am not sure that I am the right person to write them!